paltalabs/create-soroban-dapp/soroban-react-dapp/README.md

 The contracts workflow happens in the `contracts/` folder.
 Here you can see that the greeting contract is present already.

 Every new contract should be in its own folder, and the folder should be named the same name as the name of the contract in its `cargo.toml` file.
+You can check how the `tweaked_greeting` contract is changed from the `greeting` contract and you can also start from this to build your own contract.

 To build the contracts you can simply invoke the `make` command which will recursively build all contracts by propagating the `make` command to subfolders.
 Each contract needs to have its own `Makefile` for this to work.
 The `Makefile` from the greeting contract is a generic one and can be copied and paste to use with any of your new contract.